mhvk/baseband/docs/baseband/mark5b/index.rst

 The Mark 5B system also outputs files with the active bit-stream mask, number of frames per second, and observational metadata (Sec.
 1.3 of the `design specifications`_).
-Baseband does not yet use these files, and instead require the user specify, for example, the :term:`sample rate`.
+Baseband does not yet use these files, and instead requires the user specify, for example, the :term:`sample rate`.

 .. _mark5b_usage: